antwon-smith/antwon-smith/README.md

 Currently facilitating growth in the Microsoft Cloud by managing and prioritizing data center ticketing queues and vendor coordination based on current resources and SLA requirements.

-In addition to my regular responsibilities, I am a Microsoft "Leaper", which means I'm a part of the apprenticeship program to train up to being a software engineer.
+In addition to my regular responsibilities, I am a Microsoft "Leaper", which means I'm a part of the apprenticeship program to train up to become a software engineer.
 I did not have prior coding experience, but I've found that I thoroughly enjoy what I've learned so far!
 I look forward to continuing this journey with Microsoft.

 ### *Contact*